EnriqueGap/Hidro1D/README.md

-# Hidro1D
+# Hidro2D
-The code solve a 1D hydrodynamic equations
+The code solve 1D and 2D hydrodynamic equations with Lax and MacCormack methods